 If you’re thinking about following a vegan or vegetarian diet consuming dairy products or animal-derived products is important.
 Knowing which one is vegan or vegetarian friendly may help you choose between the two.

-- White rice is better than brown rice for bodybuilding due to its great number of proteins, carbohydrates and calories.
+- White rice is better for bodybuilding due to its great number of proteins, carbohydrates and calories.

-Regardless of whether a bodybuilder is in a cutting, bulking or maintenance phase, they need much protein to repair their muscles and elicit a hypertrophy effect.
-Approximately one-half of a cup of brown rice has 2.5% more grams of protein compared to white rice.
+Regardless of whether a bodybuilder is in a cutting, bulking or maintenance phase, they need more protein to repair their muscles and elicit a hypertrophy effect.
+Approximately one-half of a cup of white rice has 2.5% more grams of protein.

 Bodybuilders need a good amount of carbohydrates as well.
 The majority of their macronutrient balance should be made up of healthy carbohydrates.
 Carbohydrates help to fuel energy and increase performance during exercise.